OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	````

 21. Save and close **Home.css**.
-21. Right click the StatementOfWork project in the Visual Studio Solution and select **Set as Startup Project**.
+21. Right-click the StatementOfWork project in the Visual Studio Solution and select **Set as Startup Project**.
 22. Now it's time to test the Add-in using the Visual Studio debugger.
 Press the **{F5}** key to run the project in the Visual Studio debugger.
-The debugger should launch Microsoft Word 2016 and you should see your Office Add-in in the task pane on the right side of a new Word document as shown in the following screenshot.
+The debugger should launch Word 2016 and you should see your Office Add-in in the task pane on the right side of a new Word document as shown in the following screenshot.

 	![](Images/Fig07.png)